 The Community Facilities Programme is a capital only grant scheme.
-Grants are available for the physical improvement of community facilities; this could include land and buildings.
+Grants are available for the purchase of or the physical improvement of community facilities; this can include land and buildings.

-Capital means physical works, and professional fees directly related to the physical works (including non recoverable VAT).
+Capital means asset purchase, physical works, and professional fees directly related to the physical works (including non-recoverable VAT).

-The purchase of equipment is sometimes eligible, for example where a project includes the fitting out of a new facility such as a kitchen or IT suite.
-The Community Facilities Programme will not cover the purchase of vehicles or the replacement of furniture or updating ICT equipment.
+The purchase of equipment is eligible where a project includes the fitting out of a new facility such as a kitchen or IT suite.
+The Community Facilities Programme will not cover the purchase of vehicles or the replacement of furniture, equipment or the updating of ICT.